Jonathan Pollard: Convicted US spy lands in Israel | DW | 30.12.2020

 "It's a very moving moment that Jonathan and Esther are home — how good it is that they came home," Netanyahu said.
 "Now you can start life anew, with freedom and happiness."

-"We are ecstatic to be home at last after 35 years, and we thank the people and the prime minister of Israel for bringing us home," Pollard said, who obtained Israeli nationality whilst in jail.
+Pollard, who obtained Israeli nationality whilst in jail, said he and his wife were "ecstatic to be home at last after 35 years, and we thank the people and the prime minister of Israel for bringing us home."

-The former US Navy intelligence officer was caught selling classified documents in 1985 and given a life sentence two years later.
+Pollard is a former US Navy intelligence officer.
+He was caught selling classified documents in 1985 and given a life sentence two years later.

 Israel lobbied for years to secure Pollard's early release.
 He finally left a North Carolina prison in 2015 after serving 30 years.